MelloSec/PhirstPhish/README.md

 ```powershell
 .\Next.ps1 -firstUser scrub@copromax.com -subject "A DocuCloud user has shared a file with you"
 ```
 OR simply to pick a random subject included.

-You should replace these, they are meant to serve as indicators if you're lazy.
+NOTE: You should replace these, they are meant to serve as indicators if you're lazy.
 ```
 Next.ps1
 ```